vhub-team/native-db/functions/0xE05F6AEEFEB0BB02.md

 # OBJECT::DAMAGE_OBJECT_FRAGMENT_CHILD

 ## Summary
-Either switch a part of an object to its damaged version, or destroy it if it's tuned to "disappear when dead".
+Either switch a part of an object to its damaged version, or destroy it if it's tuned to "disappear when dead"

 ## Parameters
 * **OBJECT_INDEX** objectIndex